-The same goes for the boxes, which are starting to thin out after the current round of reprints made their way to collectors after the holiday period.
+The same goes for the Pokemon Celebrations Elite Trainer Boxes, which are starting to thin out after the current round of reprints made their way to collectors after the holiday period.

 Do you think the current crop of Celebrations cards will hold their value in the long-term?
 Let us know your thoughts in the comments below!